ajdavis/GreenletProfiler/README.rst

 About
 =====

-A low-overhead deterministic performance profiler, similar to cProfiler or `yappi`_, which understands greenlet context-switches.
+A low-overhead deterministic performance profiler, similar to cProfile or `yappi`_, which understands greenlet context-switches.
 Suitable for profiling Gevent-based applications.